awslabs/s3-connector-for-pytorch/README.md

 ### Sample Example

-End to end examples for using distributed checkpoints with S3 Connector for PyTorch can be found in the [examples/dcp](examples/dcp) directory.
+End-to-end examples for using distributed checkpoints with S3 Connector for PyTorch can be found in the [examples/dcp](examples/dcp) directory.

 ```py